ksong4/PackHacks2021/README.md

 ## What's next for Student Loan Dashboard

-We will work on using our linear model to make predictions on financial aid packages offered by institutions in the coming years.
-Given some of the linear models did not fit the data well, more complex models need to be considered
+> We will work on using our linear model to make predictions on financial aid packages offered by institutions in the coming years.
+Given some of the linear models did not fit the data well, more complex models need to be considered.

-Given we have more than 3,000 university data collected, it might be worth classifying different types of universities prior to running models, such as separating private and public schools
+> Given we have more than 3,000 university data collected, it might be worth classifying different types of universities prior to running models, such as separating private and public schools.
-Might be worth investing into another dashboard that looks on the national level.